“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

 There is no need to stress again that your patients are the biggest asset at the practice.
 So devising that perfect strategy to help them keep coming back can make all the difference between running a successful dental business and a barely manageable one.

-When running a business, a close look at the numbers is what matters as the devil is always in the details.
-With regard to patient communication also, breaking up the total impact and analyzing each of them can help you comprehend the larger picture.
+When running a business, a close look at the numbers matters, as the devil is always in the details.
+With regard to patient communication, breaking up the total impact and analyzing each part can help you comprehend the larger picture.

 At a dental practice, the net revenue cycle can be broadly generalized as :